China gathers 'multitude' of evidence in ship sinking probe

 "Investigators have interviewed survivors, the captain included, shipping company managers, designers and builders of the Eastern Star, and witnesses from other ships."

-The company which operated the ship has apologized for the disaster and said it would "fully" cooperate with the investigation.
+The company which operated the ship has apologised for the disaster and said it would "fully" cooperate with the investigation.
 The government has pledged there would be "no cover-up".

 Police have detained the captain and chief engineer for questioning as part of the investigation.
 An initial probe found the ship was not overloaded and had enough life vests on board.